-The other challenge can be my daughter’s dogs – they like to dig, so even if I could get approval to put in raised beds, the dogs would get to them in an instant.
+The other challenge can be my daughter’s dogs.
+They like to dig, so even if I could get approval to put raised beds in my garden, the dogs would get to them in an instant.

 I’m still searching for more solutions, but here’s the first thing I’m going to try.
 I’m putting up a gutter garden on the fence.
 It was easy to do – we did it in about 30 minutes.
 When the time comes to move to our permanent home, it will also be easy to remove.

-I chose the east facing fence because I’m living in Texas and the afternoon sun can be intense.
-The east facing fence will get full sun until about 2 pm, and then it will be in the shade.
-This will give me at least 7 hours of sun in the winter and hopefully shade the garden in the hot summer months.
+I chose the east-facing fence because I’m living in Texas and the afternoon sun can be intense.
+The eastern part of my garden will get full sun until about 2 PM, after which it will be in the shade.
+This will give me at least 7 hours of sun in the winter and hopefully shade the garden during hot summer months.
 I’m concerned that it will get too hot in the afternoon and that I will have a hard time keeping it watered during the hottest part of the day.

-If I was still living in a colder climate I would probably choose the west facing fence to maximize the warmth of the afternoon sun.
+If I was still living in a colder climate I would probably choose the west-facing fence instead to maximize the warmth of the afternoon sun.

-1. Make sure you have sturdy fence posts between 6 ft and 8 ft apart.
-You do not want your fasteners at the exact ends of the gutters.
-They will be placed on the fence at an angle so excessive water will drain out.
+1. Make sure you have sturdy fence posts between 6 – 8 feet apart.
+You do not want your fasteners to be at the exact ends of the gutters.
+They will be placed on the fence at an angle so excess water will drain out with ease.